Year-end Planning: 5 Strategies to Maximize Savings While Reducing Your Taxable Income

 Meet With Your Advisor

 Before the year is out, it’s important to meet with your advisor to review your wealth plan and opportunities to minimize your tax burden.
-At Mariner, our in-house tax professionals will collaborate with your advisor to implement proactive planning strategies that make sense for you.
+At Mariner, our in-house tax professionals can collaborate with your advisor to implement proactive planning strategies that make sense for you.

 Sources:

-1 “401(k) limit increases to $22,500 for 2023
+1-2 “401(k) limit increases to $23,500 for 2025”

-4 “What is a qualified charitable distribution?
+4 “What is a qualified charitable distribution?”

 Investors should consider the investment objectives, risks, charges, and expenses associated with 529 plans before investing.
 More information about specific 529 plans is available in each issuer’s official statement, which should be read carefully before investing.
+If you withdraw money for anything that doesn’t meet the qualified expense criteria, any part of the distribution that is made up of earnings on contributions will be taxed as ordinary income and could incur a 10% federal penalty.